 - 1. The interpretation of the results depends on the pattern observed, the titer of the autoantibody, and the age of the patient.
 The elderly, especially women, are prone to develop low-titered autoantibodies (<1:80) in the absence of clinical autoimmune disease.
 In contrast, a 1:20 titer of a significant pattern of autoantibody(s) in a young person may suggest that overt disease may occur later.
 Experience suggests that a 1:40 dilution is a good dilution to screen for ANA.
-Low-titer positive results may occur in apparently healthy persons; therefore, the ANA results must always be interpreted in light of the patient's total clinical presentation. - 2.
-Titers less than 1:40 are considered negative. - Positive test: A positive reaction is the presence of any pattern of nuclear apple-green staining observed at a 1:40 dilution based on a 1+ to 4+ scale of staining intensity.
+Low-titer positive results may occur in apparently healthy persons; therefore, always interpret ANA results in light of the patient's total clinical presentation. - 2.
+Titers less than 1:40 are considered negative. - 3.
+Positive test: A positive reaction is the presence of any pattern of nuclear apple-green staining observed at a 1:40 dilution based on a 1+ to 4+ scale of staining intensity.
 1+ is considered a weak reaction and 4+ a strong reaction.
 All sera positive at 1:40 should be titered to endpoint dilution.
 This is accomplished by making 1:40, 1:80, 1:160, etc. serial dilutions of all positives.
 The endpoint titer is the highest dilution that produces a 1+ positive reaction. - 4.
 Homogeneous patterns with peripheral accentuation are frequently found in sera from patients with SLE.

-Pattern Pattern Disease Most Frequently Found In Homogeneous: High Titer SLE (3, 8, 9, and 16) Low Titer Rheumatoid Arthritis and other diseases (1) Centromere CREST Syndrome variant of PSS (27) Speckled Scleroderma, Raynaud's Syndrome, Sjögren's Syndrome, Mixed connective tissue disease (34 - 36) Nucleolar Scleroderma (37) Peripheral SLE (2, 8, 9, and 16)
+Pattern Disease Most Frequently Found In Reference Homogeneous High Titer SLE (3, 8, 9, 16) Homogeneous Low Titer Rheumatoid Arthritis and other diseases (1) Centromere CREST Syndrome variant of PSS (27) Speckled Scleroderma/Raynaud's Syndrome/ Mixed connective tissue disease Speckled Sjögren's Syndrome (34-36) Nucleolar Scleroderma (37) Peripheral SLE (2, 8, 9, 16)